Grutas Tolantongo Hot Springs: What to Know Before You Go

 This article may contain affiliate links.
 This means if you click a link on my website and make a purchase, I earn a commission at no additional cost to you.
 For full information, please see my disclaimer here.

-If you prefer to book a tour to Tolantongo Hot Springs, there are some great options, especially from Mexico City.
-While I go into detail more later, I’ve included my top pick for a Grutas Tolantongo tour below.
+If you prefer to book a tour to Tolantongo from Mexico City, there are some great options.
+While I go into detail more later, here is my top pick for a day trip to Grutas Tolantongo.

 Editor’s Choice